Even the most successful people in tech can fall victim to hacking attempts on their online accounts.

 A LinkedIn password dump had allowed hackers access to Mark Zuckerberg’s account.
 A similar thing happened to Ev Williams, a co-founder of Twitter.
 Sundar Pichai, CEO of Google, and Brendan Iribe, CEO of Oculus, both had their accounts compromised.

-Here are other security mistakes Elon Musk wouldn't make.
+Here are other security mistakes Elon Musk would need to make.

 1. Not having a cybersecurity team.

 Companies rely heavily on cybersecurity teams to help them stay ahead of cybercriminals.
-However, three out of four SMBs claim they lack the IT security staff they need.
+However, three of four SMBs claim they need more IT security staff.

-Meanwhile, Elon Musk's companies, Tesla and SpaceX, have aggressively hired IT security experts.
-Understandably, small companies might not have the budget for the best team, yet it's one of the most important investments that pay off.
+Meanwhile, Elon Musk’s companies, Tesla and SpaceX, have aggressively hired IT security experts.
+Understandably, small companies might need more money for the best team, yet it’s one of the most essential investments that pay off.

 2. Not taking end-to-end encryption seriously.